When it first hit, the pandemic was a curse.

 Other times, their face is obscured by captions.
 Thanks to interactive captions, you can move the captions to view their lips.
 Still, I prefer captions below the lips because I catch more of what’s said than when the captions move up top.
 I’ve polled many audiences on their preference for captions on the bottom or top.
 It turns out 99 percent of the time, people choose the bottom.

 I have only one simple rule when it comes to lighting.
 Never, ever put the light behind you.
 That’s because it puts a shadow over the person’s face or hurts the viewer’s eyes.
 Try playing with lighting on the side or in front of you.

 Of course, ensure you’re working in a quiet environment.
 Some people struggle to hear someone who is in a noisy setting.
 The occasional dog barking, cat meowing, or toddler babbling makes for a good laugh and it’s perfectly OK.
-If the noises keep up, use the mute button.
-Remember, attendees can hear the clicking of some keyboards.

 And opt for a simple background.
 I have a room divider that I put up behind me when I don’t use a virtual background.
 The divider is a solid neutral color.
 Some people may be distracted by multi-colored patterns.